 Latte Art Instructor: Microfoam & Pouring Technique

-Latte Art is no accident – it's microfoam plus technique.
+Latte art is no coincidence – it's microfoam plus technique.
 Simulate here how foam quality, milk temperature, pouring height, and speed interact – and see when a brown spot turns into a clean heart, a tulip, or a rosetta.

 Microfoam first, pattern second

-The foundation of all Latte Art is microfoam: fine, glossy foam with the consistency of wet paint.
-It is created when a small, but consistent amount of air is drawn in during frothing and then rolled in well.
-The foam is stabilized by the casein micelles in the milk.
+The foundation of all latte art is microfoam: fine, glossy foam with the consistency of wet paint.
+It is created when a small amount of air is evenly incorporated during frothing and then rolled in well.
+The foam is stabilized by the milk's casein micelles.
 Too little air makes it thin and watery; too much air creates large bubbles and stiff foam that does not allow for a clean pattern.

-The temperature also plays a role: in the window of about 55–65 °C, the milk is sweetest and the foam is smoothest.
-From around 67 °C, the whey protein β-lactoglobulin denatures – the foam becomes stiff and the milk tastes "cooked".
+Temperature also plays a role: In the window of about 55–65 °C, the milk is sweetest and the foam is most pliable.
+Above about 67 °C, the whey protein β-lactoglobulin denatures – the foam becomes stiff and the milk tastes "cooked".

 Only then does the pouring technique come into play.
-The physics behind it is simple: From a height, the milk dives beneath the crema – good for mixing in, but no pattern is created.
+The physics behind it is simple: From a height, the milk dives beneath the crema – good for mixing, but no pattern is created.
 Low and close to the surface, the microfoam floats on top and becomes visible.
 Speed and flow then form a heart, tulip, or rosetta.
-And as always at CCC: practice beats theory.
+And as always in the CCC: practice beats theory.

 What you need

-A milk pitcher with a precise, pointed spout makes drawing much easier.
-How to create microfoam is shown in the Milk Foam Simulator.
-And if you want to learn it from scratch: in our Latte Art Course, we practice together on an espresso machine.
+A milk pitcher with a precise, pointed spout makes drawing significantly easier.
+Without a steam wand, silky microfoam can be achieved with a Subminimal NanoFoamer / Flick.
+The milk foam simulator shows you how to create microfoam in the first place.
+And if you want to learn from scratch: in our latte art course, we practice together on the espresso machine.

 Frequently Asked Questions

-Two things: glossy microfoam (fine-pored, like wet paint) and the correct pouring technique.
-Without clean microfoam, the best technique is useless – and vice versa, the best foam is wasted if you pour from too great a height.
+Two things: glossy microfoam (fine-pored, like wet paint) and the right pouring technique.
+Without clean microfoam, the best technique is useless – and conversely, the best foam is wasted if you pour from too great a height.

-Mostly two reasons: You pour too high – then the milk dives under the crema instead of floating on top.
+Usually two causes: You pour too high – then the milk dives under the crema instead of floating on top.
 Or your foam is too bubbly and stiff.
 Get closer to the surface, pour more calmly, and roll the milk longer until it shines.

 What is the ideal milk temperature?

-About 55–65 °C: At this temperature, the milk is sweetest and the foam is smoothest.
-From around 67 °C, the foam becomes stiff and the milk tastes cooked.
+About 55–65 °C: This is when the milk is sweetest and the foam is most pliable.
+Above about 67 °C, the foam becomes stiff and the milk tastes cooked.
 A thermometer or a temperature-controlled pitcher helps at the beginning.

 Which pitcher is suitable?